 Length: A 15,000 word dissertation, double-line spaced and justified, 11 or 12 font size text on A4 paper will normally take up 45-50 sides.
-Word count includes tables, graphs, image captions, footnotes and endnotes.
-It excludes the front matter (abstract, title page, contents, list of figures, acknowledgements) and any appendices and the bibliography.
+Word count includes tables, graphs, image captions and footnotes.
+It excludes the table of contents, list of figures, acknowledgements, appendices and bibliography.